Characterizing the Sample Selection for Supernova Cosmology: Examples

 Results are presented for one realization of the data.
 They yield a best-fit values that are not precisely the fiducial parameter values but are within statistical uncertainties.
 The sample data are selected from 10,000 objects from both populations that satisfy the magnitude-detection threshold, which are subsequently filtered by the classifier.

-While the distance modulus $\mu$ is the focus of this article, the population-ratio parameter $p_0$ has to be accounted for.
-The estimator $\hat{p}_0$ solves Eq.~\ref{estimator:eqn}, which is calculated for many different instantiations of Monte Carlo integrals with $N_\text{MC}=$10,000 and plotted in Figure~\ref{estimatorselection:fig}.
+The estimator $\hat{\mu}$ solves Eq.~\ref{estimator:eqn}, and is calculated for many different instantiations of Monte Carlo integrals with $N_\text{MC}=$10,000 and plotted in Figure~\ref{estimatorselection1:fig}.
+The average solution is centered near the fiducial $\mu=0$.
+The population-ratio parameter $p_0$ has to be accounted for and the distribution of its estimator $\hat{p}_0$ for the instantiations of Monte Carlo integrals is plotted in Figure~\ref{estimatorselection2:fig}.
 The average solution is centered near the fiducial $p_0$.
+(Recall that results depend on the draw of the data, which induces a small bias relative to the input parameters.)
 The dispersion in the $\hat{p}_0$ is relatively large; in fact for $N_\text{MC}=$1,000, a significant fraction of the calculated partial derivatives of the log-likelihood do not have a root within the allowed range $[0,1]$.
 The error in $\hat{p}_0$ is smaller for $m_\text{lim}=-0.1$ than it is for $0.1$, a result of having a larger fraction of Population 1 objects that pass the magnitude cut (the broad bright tail of Population 1 contributes relatively more than the narrow tail of Population 0), which leak into the classified sample.
-The function that solves the $\hat{\mu}$ estimator looks similar to that of the Pure example and so is not shown.

 The estimators $\hat{\mu}$ and $\hat{p}_0$ are calculated for many instantiations of the Monte Carlo integrals and their distribution is shown in Figure~\ref{surface:fig}.
 The contour is not centered at the input value due to the statistical noise inherent in the data realization for which the calculation is performed.
 The fit parameters are correlated, as seen in the rotated shape of the ellipses.